 For instance, if a rep adds 100 contacts to a cadence each day, they need to execute about 500 actions a day!
 Not only is that a lot of work, it isn’t necessary.
 When reps add people to cadences in batches larger than 120, we expect them to receive fewer email replies than if they had added only 20 people.

 When sellers increase the number of contacts they’re engaging with at a time, the quality of their work decreases.
 Why?
-Because they’re likely sending less personalized, irrelevant, or canned content, resulting in fewer email replies.
+Because they’re likely sending less personalized, irrelevant, or canned content (what looks like spam), resulting in fewer email replies.
 That’s why we coach reps to stay in the “Goldilocks Zone” when it comes to adding new contacts to their cadence each day.
 This zone ranges anywhere from 20-80 contacts because not all businesses and customer journeys are alike.

 For instance, companies with longer sales cycles typically have high-value deals with complex customers.
 Reps selling these products have fewer prospects and must use more personalized touches because every account matters.
 These sellers will want to stay towards the lower end of the zone.